ucsc-cgp/training-resources/WDL/README.md

 One important way that this differs from iteration is that `scatter` is parallized, while iteration via a for loop is not ([usually](https://stackoverflow.com/questions/29156704/what-is-a-parallel-for-loop-and-how-when-should-it-be-used#:~:text=The%20summing%20for%20loop%20can,such%20as%20separate%20CPU%20cores.)).
 For instance, let's say you had ten input files, but the second one was invalid in some way.
 If you were iterating through these files with a standard for loop in Python, then you would error out on that file and the remaining eight would not run.
 But using `scatter` in WDL is different -- all other instances of the task may complete.
 As such, `scatter` cannot replace for loops where order matters.

-### Pass a scattered task's output to a non-scattered task {#pass-a-scattered-task's-output-to-a-non-scattered-task}
+### Pass a scattered task's output to a non-scattered task
 It is relatively easy to pass a scattered task's output to a non-scattered one.
 Building off the previous recipe, we can call another task in much the same way we pass output from any other task.
 Note that `call report` is outside the context of scatter.